 - Stimulation: Bored dogs develop bad behaviors—just like humans.
-Destructive and abnormal behaviors stem from lack of stimulation.
+Destructive and abnormal behaviors stem from a lack of stimulation.

 - Choose a breed you can handle: Don't try to care for a large, muscular breed if you can't even control or train them on the lead!
 No one wants to see a human being walked by a dog—that often happens when owners can't control their large breed.
-This leads to call kinds of problems.
+This leads to all kinds of problems.

 - Teach children how to interact: Many times, dog bites can be prevented.
 A child should never approach an unknown dog without asking permission first.
 Children should be taught how to approach dogs.
 They should also learn that they can never take something away from a dog when it's in their mouth or in their "possession zone."

 - Lifestyle and exercise: Large breeds need space to run as do all dogs.
 If you are considered a large and powerful breed, give them adequate space!
 They need to burn off that energy.
 Don't acquire a breed that will go crazy in a small apartment.
 This often leads them to redirect.